legendary-mac/legendary-mac/README.md

 Hello!!!
-I am Mac, a passionate CTF player who is the member of Team Onigiri.
-We are bunch of teenagers who wants to become cybersecurity specialists in the future!
-Please support us on our journey!!
+I am Mac, a former captain of Team Onigiri.
+Now a proud member of team Capablanca

 <!---
 legendary-mac/legendary-mac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.